kingledion/go-tools/tree/README.md

 The nodes of the tree are assumed to have a primary identifier or key by which parent and child relationships can be defined.

+## Objectives

+The goal fo this tree is to implement a generic tree with minimal memory usage and maximal performance for general use cases.
+This package does not philosophically attempt to avoid panic-ing, as that safety comes at the price of sacrificed performance.
+Therefore, it would be expected that an implementer will perform nil checks as appropriate.

 ## Development

 Documentation can be greated with `godoc`